huggingface/transformers/README.md

   --max_seq_length 128 \
 ```

-### OpenAI GPT and Transformer-XL: running the examples
+### OpenAI GPT, Transformer-XL and GPT-2: running the examples

-We provide two examples of scripts for OpenAI GPT and Transformer-XL based on (and extended from) the respective original implementations:
+We provide three examples of scripts for OpenAI GPT, Transformer-XL and OpenAI GPT-2 based on (and extended from) the respective original implementations:

 - fine-tuning OpenAI GPT on the ROCStories dataset
 - evaluating Transformer-XL on Wikitext 103
+- unconditional and conditional generation from a pre-trained OpenAI GPT-2 model

 #### Fine-tuning OpenAI GPT on the RocStories dataset